heidi-holappa/ot-harjoitustyo/documentation/architecture.md

 # Architecture

 ## Structure
 The structure of the application follows the layered architecture framework.
 At the current initial stage the structure has open issues that will be fixed in the future.
-For instance in the next phase UI will be disconnected from the Entities-package.
+For instance in the next phase the goal is to disconnet UI from the Entities-package.

 ```mermaid
     stateDiagram